-^{87.} See, e.g., James V. De Long, CATO Inst., Privatizing Superfund: How to Clean UP Hazardous Waste (1995); James T. Hamilton & W. Kip Viscusi, Calculating Risks?: The Spatial and Political Dimensions of Hazardous Waste Policy 164 (Nancy L. Rose & Richard Schmalensee eds., 1999).
+^{87.} See, e.g., JAMES V. DE LONG, CATO INST., PRIVATIZING SUPERFUND: HOW TO CLEAN UP HAZARDOUS WASTE (1995); JAMES T. HAMILTON & W. KIP VISCUSI, CALCULATING RISKS?: THE SPATIAL AND POLITICAL DIMENSIONS OF HAZARDOUS WASTE POLICY 164 (Nancy L. Rose & Richard Schmalensee eds., 1999).

-of the challenges of site cleanup, both in terms of cost and technical feasibility, came into play as well.
+the George W. Bush administration there was simply less attention paid to Superfund in general, both in the White House and Congress.
+In addition, the focus of national environmental organizations shifted to climate and other issues, and few had senior staff following the Superfund program.
+And, the reality of the challenges of site cleanup, both in terms of cost and technical feasibility, came into play as well.
 It became clear that for some sites there simply were not effective technologies to remove contamination, and that for other sites, notably large mining sites and contaminated waterways, cleanup was so expensive that complete cleanup may not be achievable or is decades away.

 Also, the types of sites EPA placed on the NPL began to change, and the sites included on the NPL have become more complex and expensive.
-According to a U.S. GAO report released in July 2009, for sites expected to cost fifty million dollars or more to complete ("mega sites"), the median duration is 14.8 years to reach the "construction complete" phase.
-For non-mega sites, the average duration of cleanup activities is 10.1 years.
-89
+According to a U.S. GAO report released in July 2009, for sites expected to cost fifty million dollars or more to complete ("mega sites"), the median duration is 14.8 years to reach the "construction complete" phase.88 For non-mega sites, the average duration of cleanup activities is 10.1 years.89

 As the program matured, it became clear that contamination would be left at many sites.
-On-site cleanup techniques include: containing the contamination on sites with soil and textile caps, impermeable landfill liners, underground slurry walls, fences, bioremediation and ground water pump-and-treat, and monitoring of groundwater and other contamination.
-These on-site remedies often required institutional controls to keep people from coming into contact with contamination both now and in the future.
-Such controls include: permit restrictions, zoning changes, public notices, advisories and other warnings, and easements and deed restrictions.
-91
+On-site cleanup techniques include: containing the contamination on sites with soil and textile caps, impermeable landfill liners, underground slurry walls, fences, bioremediation and ground water pumpand-treat, and monitoring of groundwater and other contamination.90 These on-site remedies often required institutional controls to keep people from coming into contact with contamination both now and in the future.
+Such controls include: permit restrictions, zoning changes, public notices, advisories and other warnings, and easements and deed restrictions.91